Adaptive Shape Servoing of Elastic Rods using Parameterized Regression Features and Auto-Tuning Motion Controls: Introduction

-To execute shape servoing tasks, a controller requires a model (e.g. a Jacobian matrix) that describes the relationship between robot motions and feedback deformations.
-In \cite{navarro2013model}, the authors used parameter linearization and least-squares methods to compute the deformation Jacobian matrix.
-Then, to improve real-time performance, an online estimation technique and its convergence proof were developed in \cite{navarro2014dynamic}.
-However, both methods depend on the selection of the regression matrix and need a prior-known structure.
-The Broyden method was used to online estimate the Jacobian matrix in \cite{hosoda1994versatile} without a known structure.
-In \cite{piepmeier2004uncalibrated}, the authors combined dynamic recursive least square with online estimation; Although these methods have a small amount of calculation and are easy to implement, they are prone to enter local minima.
-Kalman Filter (KF) has an excellent performance in estimating unknown variables using a series of measurements observed over time in the presence of noise and uncertainty.
-Thus, KF is a good option for online estimating the sensorimotor relations in our soft object manipulation problem.
-For example, in \cite{Qian2002Online} a state-space model was established using the Jacobian matrix elements as the system state and used KF to observe its unknown values.
-With standard Kalman filters, the noise covariance matrix is often a constant matrix, for solving this limitation, the authors in \cite{lv2006fuzzy} proposed a fuzzy adaptive KF to deal with a time-varying covariance matrix.
-In our soft object manipulation problem, a good Jacobian matrix estimation algorithm is necessary to properly ``steer'' the object towards a desired target shape.
+To execute shape servoing tasks, a controller requires a model that captures the relationship between robot's motions and the produced object's deformations \cite{9623343}.
+In \cite{navarro2013model}, a least-squares regression method was used to calculate the deformation Jacobian matrix; Yet, it requires prior knowledge of the object model to properly define a regression structure.
+There are other approaches that do not require prior knowledge of the structure, e.g., in \cite{alambeigi2018autonomous} a Broyden-like method was used to online estimate this deformation matrix.
+Although these type of methods are easy to implement, they are prone to enter local minima.
+Kalman Filter (KF) is well-known to estimate unknown variables using a series of measurements in the presence of noise and uncertainty.
+Based on this idea, the method in \cite{Qian2002Online} constructed a state-space model with the elements of Jacobian matrix and used KF to adaptively estimate its unknown values.
+Since the manipulation of deformable objects involves nonlinear models with considerable uncertainties, KF is a good option to robustly estimate these unknown terms.

-Although model-free shape control (as formulated in \cite{navarro2013model}) is known for its simple structure and robustness to uncertainties, these controllers generally use a constant feedback gain (which limits the types of dynamic responses they can achieve).
-When the performance requirements change (e.g. deforming materials with different stiffness), a fixed gain may produce oscillations, cause the system to lose stability or even damage the manipulated object.
-Therefore, it is important to design a dynamic parameter tuning algorithm for shape servoing tasks, such that it can adapt to various performance requirements.
+Deformable objects exhibit more complex behaviours than rigid objects, therefore, it is advantageous to control its transient behavior.
+This can be achieved through performance adjustment methods, which have been used in motor speed regulation problems \cite{ibrahim2019optimal} to achieve accurate tracking while considering various performance criteria (e.g., overshoot, rising, settling time) \cite{kamal2014speed}.
+This idea is also useful in the manipulation of soft objects to achieve various dynamic requirements (e.g., soft objects may support rapid deformations, while stiffer materials may need to be slowly manipulated).
+Performance adjustment can also help to avoid damage, e.g., due to over-stretching and over-compression of an object \cite{huang2021non}.
+However, most of existing shape servoing methods adopt classical constant gain controls \cite{Journals:Sanchez2018}, which limit the types of dynamic responses they can achieve.